ozturkfemre/website/content/blogs/kmeans.md

 Just like always:

-\"In case I don\'t see ya, good afternoon, good evening, and good night!\"
+"In case I don't see ya, good afternoon, good evening, and good night!"

 ------------------------------------------------------------------------